 Creamy Queso Recipe

 Creamy queso dip made with diced green chilies and pickled jalapeños.
 See our article below for suggestions on the best cheese to use.
 Jump to the Creamy Queso Recipe or watch our quick recipe video showing you how we make it.
+Or for a dairy-free version, try our crave-worthy vegan queso (it’s so good).

 Watch us make the recipe